Replica furniture: Legal basis

 UK law originally gave a transitional period lasting from 2015 until 2020.
 Before 2020 copyright on a design was going to continue to offer protection for 25 years from creation.
-After this date copyright will be held by the designer for 70 years following their death.
+After this date, the copyright will be held by the designer for 70 years following their death.
 This change brings UK legislation in line with that of other European countries.
 As a result, companies who are registered in the UK were free to produce and sell replica furniture until that point.

 Products

 The items produced by replica furniture companies are typically produced to the same, or very similar, designs as the original products.
-Sometimes there will be differences with materials and dimensions.
-They are typically sold at a much lower price-point than products from original manufacturers and dealers such as Skandium and Vitra.
+Sometimes there will be differences in materials and dimensions.
+They are typically sold at a much lower price point than products from original manufacturers and dealers such as Skandium and Vitra.
 This is usually because many replica companies are solely online businesses, hence do not pay showroom costs and many also manufacture their furniture abroad.
-Some of the most popular designs include Verner panton’s Panton Chair, Eames’s DSW, DSR and DAR Chairs and Arne Jacobsen’s AJ Lamp series.
+Some of the most popular designs include Verner Panton's Panton Chair, Eames' DSW, DSR, DAR Chairs, and Arne Jacobsen’s AJ Lamp series.

 Legal and customer care issues

 In May 2014, Infurn.com, one of Europe’s largest replica furniture companies, filed for insolvency due to ever-mounting debts.
 This gained media attention as customers lost thousands of pounds on unfulfilled orders, while many of the company’s staff’s wages went unpaid.
-This led to the foundation of the website stopinfurn.com by disgruntled customers and as of February 2015 many of them are still to be reimbursed.
+This led to the foundation of the website stopinfurn.com by disgruntled customers and as of February 2015, many of them are still to be reimbursed.

 The Replica Furniture Association

-In 2014 one company, initiated the set-up the Replica Furniture Association in response to the negative press coverage surrounding the closures of Ikon M and Infurn.
+In 2014 one company initiated the set-up of the Replica Furniture Association in response to the negative press coverage surrounding the closures of Ikon M and Infurn.
 The goal of the association was to establish a collective of reproduction furniture companies, each of whom must abide by a strict code of ethics to be considered for membership.
-These values include providing a high standard of customer service, provable financial stability and a high customer satisfaction score.(However, the site and/or initiative does not exist any longer).
+These values include providing a high standard of customer service, provable financial stability, and a high customer satisfaction score (However, the site and/or initiative does not exist any longer).